“Angel babies that we have lost are forever close our Hearts“

 History of Angel Gowns (AG)

-AG started off from a Facebook post in the sewing group community a year ago and has evolved into a platform to comfort bereaved women and send angel babies off with dignity.
+Angel Hearts has its beginnings from Angel Gowns which started off from a Facebook sewing hobby community and evolved into a platform to comfort bereaved women and send angel babies off with dignity.

 How it all started